gunakkoc/HiPeristaltic/README.md

 or

-- For a browser based Graphical User Interface(GUI), run [Sila Universal Client](https://gitlab.com/SiLA2/universal-sila-client/sila_universal_client).
+- For a browser based Graphical User Interface(GUI), run [SiLa Universal Client](https://gitlab.com/SiLA2/universal-sila-client/sila_universal_client).
 Then access https://127.0.0.1:8080 .
 The HiPeristaltic pumps within the same networks will then be discovered.

 ### Serial with USB